4) You got a winner! Select a size and ADD to CART…

 * Made in USA.

-For general instructions on how we size Mister Freedom® garments, see here.
+SIZING/FIT: For general instructions on how we size Mister Freedom® garments, see here.
 Please refer to sizing chart to figure out what works for you.
+To limit shrinkage dilemmas with the Ranger Shirt, we have opted to thoroughly launder/dry each shirt in-house.

 This not only takes care of most of the shrinkage (we used cold water), but also results in interesting fabric/stitching puckering.
 As much as I am not into factory-distressed garments, I like the wrinkled ‘vintage look’ when it comes to casual shirts with a workwear feel.